So you’re telling me I first started listening to Flume back in 2013? Let me maths it out here… 8 years ago!

 Oh, young awkward adolescent self thank you discovering this gem on SoundCloud.
 This was one of the main reasons I went to see Chet Faker live two years prior.
 I finally get to see the techno wizard on stage this time just down the road at O2 Academy Brixton.

-It was as much as an auditory spectacle as it was a visual one.
+It was as much of an auditory spectacle as it was a visual one.
 Heck, Flume came out with a sledge hammer and smashed old electronics on stage.
 Demolition therapy in front of nearly five thousand people.
 Truth be told, he has a whole repertoire of bangers *pun fully intended*.

 Other than a sledge hammer, he was also accompanied by a few talented friends including the amazingly expressive Canadian singer, Kai, who features in Never Be Like You.